careydevelopment/carey-validation/README.md

 In the code above, `errorMessages` is an array of strings representing all errors on the entire form.

-You can get all errors with the help of the `ValidationService` class provided in this library.
+You can get all errors with the help of the `ValidationService` class provided in this package.
 For example:<br/>
 ```
 let basicInfoForm: FormGroup = basicInfoComponent.basicInfoFormGroup;
 let errorMessages: string[] = this.validationService.validateForm(basicInfoForm);